 After Rani Lakshmibai fled from Jhansi, she joined hands with Tantia Tope and other leaders and prepared to defend Kalpi.
 The forces were commanded by Rani.
 However, once the British attacked, the resilience could not last long and the troops were defeated.
 She fled on being defeated, just to take the attack to the next province.

 Not only Rani Lakshmibai fled from Kalpi, Tantia Tope and Rao Sahib also accompanied her and joined the Indian forces at Gwalior.
 However, she was unable to persuade other rebel leaders in setting up Gwalior as a fortress to defend against the British attack.

 Rani Lakshmibai, along with her large Indian force, was looking to retaliate from the area when the British troops showed up and fought the forces.
 Over 5,000 of the defenders, which included everyone over the age of 16 were brutally slaughtered by the British army.
 And it was in this battle that Rani Lakshmibai was brutally injured and breathed her last.

-The life of Rani Lakshmibai has been a constant battle to defend India from coming under the British rule.
+The life of Rani Lakshmibai has been a constant battle to defend India from coming under British rule.
 She started by defending her own territory after the Doctrine of Lapse was passed.
 But upon losing Jhansi, she escaped but formed an alliance with the neighborhood rulers to defend their territory from getting under their hands.

-Her bravery and quest, along with her willingness to do anything for her motherland and make India free from the British, get her a permanent place in the history and also recognition as “the brave Rani of Jhansi”.
+Her bravery and quest, along with her willingness to do anything for her motherland and make India free from the British, get her a permanent place in history and also recognition as “the brave Rani of Jhansi”.